kode4food/interpol/doc/Language_Reference.md

 In this case, the value of the class attribute will be computed dynamically from the expression `"listItem %otherClasses"`.

-You can also compute the name of a tag or attribute dynamically by enclosing the expression in a single-element tuple).
+You can also compute the name of a tag or attribute dynamically by enclosing the expression in a single-element list).
 For example:

 ```
 <(theTagName) id="parent" (theAttrName or "class")="listItem %otherClasses">